 Not a quick win (very little capital appreciation) – Hotel property investments are generally suited to long-term investors, which is why they have assured rent for up to 5 years.
 Traditional buy-to-lets will have rental income as well as capital appreciation to make profits from, but hotel room investments aren’t known for their capital appreciation, although an investment with an assured buy-back will give you a reasonable level of capital appreciation - probably more than a residential property in the current market.

-There will be competition – Many people disregard the possible competition that they may be facing if they pick a hotel property in a certain area.
+There will be competition – Many people disregard the possible competition that they may be facing if they pick a hotel room investment in a certain area.
 Similar to residential buy-to-lets in London and even Manchester, the competition is becoming fiercer because the supply of properties for tenants to rent is over-saturated in some areas.
 As a result, tenants have so much choice, they may not even see your property as an option.

 For buy-to-lets, the competition will affect the rental yields over time, but hotel rates generally stay steady and are more affected by predictable seasonal changes rather than the whims of the property market.
 However there are hotels that market heavily to the local area as well as tourists and these hotels that are busy all-year round are the ones you really want to be investing in!
-They will only change depending on the season (rates will be higher during the months where more people are going on holiday).

 The track record of hotel management – Although the location and appearance of the hotel is important, the experience of the guests should be just as important to any investor.
 If the guests that stay at the hotel aren’t satisfied with their stay, will not return and are likely to leave bad reviews meaning future guests will be put off from staying at the hotel.
-For this reason, it is important that you research the hotel management company and do your own due diligence to find the perfect hotel investment.

 We also work with experienced investors to help them increase the value and profitability of their portfolios.